solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

 These are some reasons for the chosen options in the preferred solution:

 - New Azure VMs for the migrated web application workloads are used since they also need to be upgraded to the latest version of Red Hat Enterprise Linux (RHEL).
 - The MySQL databases are migrated to Azure Database for MySQL so moving the existing MySQL database servers does not apply to this scenario.
-Also, Azure Database for MySQL provides a scalable, fully managed MySQL databases.
+Also, Azure Database for MySQL provides scalable, fully managed MySQL databases.

-*Migration**
+*Migration*

 1. How will you migrate the on-premises PHP workloads to Azure?

-    Since it is recommended to upgrade the latest version of Red Hat Enterprise Linux, it will be necessary to create new servers.
+    Since it is recommended to upgrade to the latest version of Red Hat Enterprise Linux, it will be necessary to create new servers.
 In this case, Azure Migrate can not be used to move the on-premises VMs into Azure as-is.
 New Azure VMs need to be created with the application workloads deployed to these new Azure VMs.

     Application deployment automation is already being done using DevOps practices within Terra Firm Laboratories, so there should be minimal effort necessary to extend those pipelines to deploy to the new Azure VMs in parallel.
-This parallel deployment will enable the on-premises and Azure VMs to be deployed to simultaneously with the latest source code deployed to both sets of hosting infrastructure.
+This parallel deployment will enable the on-premises and Azure VMs to be deployed simultaneously with the latest source code deployed to both sets of hosting infrastructure.
 This will simplify the cutover process of redirecting web application traffic to the new Azure VMs.
-It will also enable a simplified process to rollback in the event of a migration failure.
+It will also enable a simplified process to roll back in the event of a migration failure.

 2. How will you migrate the on-premise MySQL database workloads to Azure?

     The MySQL databases will be migrated to Azure Database for MySQL.
 The Azure Database for MySQL service will utilize VNet integration to securely connect to the Spoke VNET in the Hub and Spoke network topology.

     The MySQL databases will be migrated using the Azure Database Migration Service to perform a one-time full database migration from the on-premises MySQL databases to Azure Database for MySQL.
-During the migration process the on-premises MySQL databases will remain until the cutover to Azure Database for MySQL is verified.
+During the migration process, the on-premises MySQL databases will remain until the cutover to Azure Database for MySQL is verified.

 *Pricing*